A bank employee embezzled a large sum by stealing small amounts of money from many different accounts.

 One way in which the computer criminals might employ the salami technique is to round down any sums ending in fractions to the nearest whole number — for example, fractions of pennies as these are computed in interest-bearing accounts.
 In the meantime, the criminal has established a dummy account at the same bank, and he programs the computer to divert the surplus from the round-downs to this account.
 Quietly accumulating year in and year out, these fractional sums can mount handsomely, and usually neither the bank nor the depositors know what is going on.

-Legend has it that one unlucky thief who tried this last method fell victim to a fluke of a company promotion and was caught:
+In classic urban legend fashion, one version has it that the unlucky thief who tried this last method fell victim to a fluke of a company promotion and was caught:

 A programmer working at a mail-order sales company had its computer round down odd cents in the company’s sales-commission accounts and channel the round-downs into a dummy sales-commission account he had established under the name of Zwana.
 He had invented the name Zwana because he knew that the computer processed the company’s accounts in alphabetical order, and he could easily program the computer to transfer all the round-downs into the last account in the computing sequence.
 The system worked perfectly for three years, and then it failed — not because of a logical error on the culprit’s part, but because the company, as a public-relations exercise, decided to single out the holders of the first and last sales-commission accounts on its alphabetical list for ceremonial treatment.
 Thus Zwana was unmasked, and his creator fired.